xxxkana/furima-36249/README.md

 ### Association

-- belongs_to :user
+- has_one :user
-- belongs_to :user-item
+- has_one :user-item